Ted Ryko

 Ted Ryko on his world record breaking journey from Adelaide to Darwin in 1914.

-Ted Ryko, born Edward Frederick Reichenbach (26 September 1892 - 2 September 1968) was an Australian cyclist and photographer who broke the world record for cycling from Adelaide to Darwin in May 1914.
+Ted Ryko (26 September 1892 - 2 September 1968), born Edward Frederick Reichenbach, was an Australian cyclist and photographer who broke the world record for cycling from Adelaide to Darwin in May 1914.

 Early life

 Ryko was born in Woorak, near Jeparit in the Mallee, Victoria to Ludwig Carl Reichenbach and Alma Johanna Reichenbach.
 His parents were of German descent but were both born in Australia.

 World Record

 At 21 years of age, Ryko, together with companion John Fahey left the Adelaide Post Office in May 1914 determined to break the world record for cycling from Adelaide to Darwin.
 Even stopping to take photographs of the journey, Ryko broke the record reaching the Darwin Post Office shortly after noon on Thursday 11 June 1914.
 The journey took him 28 days, 15 hours and 30 minutes, beating the previous record by 15 hours and 23 minutes.
 Fahey sprained his ankle near the border of South Australia and the Northern Territory and was unable to complete the journey.